 I have not fermented more than 2 batches of coconut water kefir in a row.
 It is lower in sugars than cane sugar, so in-between I make regular batches of water kefir and add a little bit of molasses to ensure the grains stay in tip-top shape.
 If you have extra grains, then you can try and see how it goes.
 I like to keep extra grains frozen just in case I kill my water kefir grains somehow (which I’ve done more than once).

 Yes, you can use already prepared water kefir to ferment your coconut water kefir in lieu of using water kefir grains.
 Use 2oz water kefir per 6oz coconut water for your second ferment.
+It tends to ferment more quickly, so check around the 8hr and 12hr mark.

 I have used milk kefir grains to make coconut milk kefir.
 I have not used it to make coconut water kefir.
 If you have extra milk kefir grains and don’t mind risking a failed experiment, it wouldn’t hurt to try.
 My personal thought process is that water kefir grains are more likely to make a fizzy product.